podium-lib/podlet/README.md

 #### pathname

-Pathname of where a Podlet is mounted in a http server.
-It is important that this value match with where the entry point of a route are in a http server since this value is used to define where the manifest are in a podlet.
+Pathname of where a Podlet is mounted in an HTTP server.
+It is important that this value matches where the entry point of a route is in an HTTP server since this value is used to define where the manifest is for the podlet.

-If the podlet is mounted on "root", set `pathname` to `/`:
+If the podlet is mounted at the "root", set `pathname` to `/`:

 ```js
 const app = express();